opencog/link-grammar/README.md

 See [this issue on GitHub](https://github.com/opencog/link-grammar/issues/224).

 One possible solution is to perform a one-point compactification.
-The dictionary contains the phantom words, and thier connectors.
+The dictionary contains the phantom words, and their connectors.
-Ordinary disjuncts can link to these, but should do so using a special initial lower-case letter (say, 'z', in addition to 'h' and 't' as is currently implemented).
+Ordinary disjuncts can link to these, but should do so using a special initial lower-case letter (say, 'z', in addition to 'h' and 'd' as is currently implemented).
 The parser, as it works, examines the initial letter of each connector: if it is 'z', then the usual pruning rules no longer apply, and one or more phantom words are selected out of the bucket of phantom words.